IF YOU ARE DISABLED OR BLIND

 STEP 1: IS THE CHILD WORKING?

 If a child is working and performing SGA, we cannot consider the child disabled, and the sequential evaluation process ends here.
 Your local Social Security office determines whether a child is performing SGA.
 We define SGA for children in the same way that we define it for adults.
 We define “SGA” in the section WHAT IS SUBSTANTIAL GAINFUL ACTIVITY.

 STEP 2: DOES THE CHILD HAVE A SEVERE IMPAIRMENT?

-STEP 3: DOES THE CHILD’S IMPAIRMENT MEET, MEDICALLY EQUAL, OR FUNCTIONALLY EQUAL A LISTING?
+STEP 3: DOES THE CHILD’S IMPAIRMENT MEET, OR MEDICALLY EQUAL A LISTING, OR FUNCTIONALLY EQUAL A THE LISTINGS?